 I can store my Noveske Gen1 10.5 SBR with a full AAC 7.62 SDN-6 suppressor in the 42″ Tactical Rifle Case without removing the suppressor.

 Another thing most buyers don’t consider when researching rifle cases is the width of their firearms accessories.

 For example, someone with an EoTech holographic site will have a wider rifle than someone with an Aimpoint T-2.

 But the way our rifle cases are made, optics aren’t going to be an issue.
 The only thing that might present an issue is the handguard-mounted accessories.

-A better example would be someone running a Surefire or Streamlight flashlight or a PEQ-15.
-These add bulk to the handguard but will really only affect the ability to strap your rifle into the bag.
+A better example would be someone running a Surefire or Streamlight flashlight or an ATPIAL-C. These add bulk to the handguard but will really only affect the ability to strap your rifle into the bag.
 That’s why we include three separate strap areas while many of our competitor’s cases only included two.

 So What Size Rifle Case Will Work For You?

 However, I live in a rural area where people don’t see me packing up to head to the range.
 If I lived in a more urban environment, I’d pick something from the Urban Legend Series.
 This would allow me to and wanted to stay under the radar and meet my carry needs.